Skip to content

 sort(xs:list|record, [desc=bool, cmp=(a, b) => bool]) -> list|record

-The sort function takes either a list or record as input, ordering lists by value and records by their field name.
+The sort function takes either a list or record as input, ordering lists by value and record fields by field name.
+When sorting records, sort recursively sorts nested record fields, including records inside lists.

 The list or record to sort.